Last Updated on April 22, 2025 by Maged kamel

 The video I used in the illustration.

-This is the link for the video in u tube, the content of this post is included starting from 11.0 till the end is the content of this post. the video has a subtitle and a closed caption in English.
+This is the link for the video in u tube, the content of this post is included starting from 11.0 till the end is the content of this post.
+The video has a subtitle and a closed caption in English.

 The nominal tensile strength for a bolt Rn.

-We are concerned with the distance behind the bolt, which is (Le-d/2), where d is (the diameter of the bolt+1/16″), which is called lc outer Lco, which is the distance from the edge of the external bolt to the edge of the plate, and this is the section of the two connected plates on the left side.
+The clear distance is called lc outer Lco, which is the distance from the edge of the external bolt to the edge of the plate.
+This is the section of the two connected plates on the fo;llowing slide.

 AISC equations for bearing connections.

-For the next slide, a series of equations Rn=1.20*Lc*t*Fu= 1.20*Lc*t*Fu.< or =2.40*d*t*Fu, if deformation around bolt holes is a design consideration if the deformation is less or equal to 0.25 inches.
+For the next slide, a series of equations Rn= 1.20*Lc*t*Fu.< or =2.40*d*t*Fu, if deformation around bolt holes is a design consideration if the deformation is less or equal to 0.25 inches.
+The value of (1.20*Lc*t*Fu) is reached when lc is less than 2dh.

-But if the deformation >0.25 inches, that deformation is not a design consideration then Rn= 1.50*Fu*Lc*t<=3.0*d*t*Fu.
+But if the deformation is>0.25 inches and is not a design consideration, then Rn= 1.50*Fu*Lc*t <= 3.0*d*t*Fu.
 There is another condition for long slotted holes.

-Minimum edge distance of bolts.
+Minimum edge distance of bolts Tables J3.4 and J3.4M.

 Minimum Spacing S and the inner distance between bolts.